goog-cmmartin/thatsiemguy/dashboards/native_dashboards/readme.md

-# Google SecOps License Utilization Dashboard
+# Google SecOps License Utilisation Dashboard

 This dashboard provides a comprehensive view of your Google SecOps license usage, focusing on the volume of data being ingested.
 It helps you monitor costs, understand data sources, and track ingestion trends over time.